sadeq220/docs/JCA/README.md

 Each CSP contains an Instance of "java.security.Provider" which contains the provider's name and lists all of the security services/algorithms it implements.
 ![](./JCA-provider.png)

+`java.security.spec.KeySpec`: A marker interface, A (transparent) specification of the underlying key material.
+for example PBEKeySpec contains   char[] password; byte[] salt = null; int iterationCount = 0; int keyLength = 0;
+    and PBKDF2HMAC SecretKeyFactory uses it to generate SecretKey.
+for example DSAKeySpec contains BigInteger x; BigInteger p; BigInteger q; BigInteger g;
+    and DSA KeyFactory uses it to generate DSAPrivateKey(which only contains BigInteger X)

+`java.security.Key`: The Key interface is the top-level interface for all keys.
+It defines the functionality shared by all key objects.
+All keys have three characteristics
+- String algorithm
+- byte[] encoded form
+  - The key is encoded according to a standard format (e.g. PKCS#8)
+- String format
+  - returns format that is used for encoding the key
+  - for example the name of the ASN.1 data format for private keys is PrivateKeyInfo, as defined by the PKCS #8 standard.

+`java.security.PrivateKey` and `javax.crypto.SecretKey` are extending this interface.
 ### References
 - [Oracle JCA doc](https://docs.oracle.com/en/java/javase/11/security/java-cryptography-architecture-jca-reference-guide.html#GUID-2BCFDD85-D533-4E6C-8CE9-29990DEB0190)